NOW available from Kendall Hunt Publishing!

 Maria Cominis Glaudini’s Rehearsing In The Zone is the actor’s road map to independent rehearsal.
 Each Zone provides tool to prepare for rehearsal and goals to achieve in rehearsal.
 Partners will learn how to respectfully allow each other to explore their choices without judgment or contradiction and work collaboratively through specificity and concentration.
 Prepare, practice and take ownership of your work.

-By using the NEW Second Edition of Rehearsing in the Zone, students will:
+In Rehearsing in the Zone, students will:

 - Discover pre-rehearsal preparation tools.